vantage-sh/docs.vantage.sh/docs/kubernetes.md

    - The **Kubernetes costs where...** tile is displayed.
 Click **+ New Rule**.
    - From the filter dropdown menu, select either **Cluster**, **Namespace**, **Category** (cpu, ram, or gpu) or **Label**.
      :::note
       See the [section below](/kubernetes#gpu) for information on how to enable GPU metrics.

+      You can also filter by PVC Label and Node Label, which are collected by the Vantage Kubernetes agent and appear as label filters in the format `pvc:xyz` and `node:xyz`.
      :::
    - Two additional dropdown menus are displayed.
 Select **is** or **is not** based on your desired filter criteria, then select one or more Clusters, Namespaces, or Labels from the second dropdown menu.
    - Click **Save**.